Songkran Festival 2026: Ultimate Guide to Thailand’s Water Festival & New Year Celebration

 Chiang Mai

-The largest Songkran celebrations are held in the lovely town of Chiang Mai in northern Thailand.
-Water fights are everywhere in the city, so if you find yourself close to the Ping River, canals, or lakes, be ready to be thoroughly drenched!
-You can participate in a parade on April 12 that features Buddha statues from all over the city and is led by minstrels and locals.
+The largest Songkran celebrations happen in Chiang Mai.
+Water fights are everywhere in the city, so if you find yourself close to the Ping River, canals, or moat, be ready to be thoroughly drenched!
+The celebrations officially begin with a parade on April 12 featuring Buddha statues from temples across the city.

 Buddhists travel and many people gather to a wat (a Buddhist monastery) on the 13th and 14th to pray and provide food to the monks.
 They use fragrant water to clean the Buddha sculptures inside their homes.